The French Imperative and All the Rules for How to Use It

 The pronouns me and te change to moi and toi in the imperative form:

 Regarde-toi dans le miroir.
-(Look at yourself in the mirror.)

-Okay!
-Got it?
-Now, écoutez-moi bien (listen up)!
-Let’s move on to a trickier case—when a sentence has both a direct object and an indirect object.
+Now let’s move on to a trickier case—when a sentence has both a direct object and an indirect object.
 The order of pronouns differs for the affirmative imperative and the negative imperative.